verath/MDE2016-assignment6/README.md

 - EcoreTools
 - OCLTools

-### Generate Model Code
+### Generate Code

-The Java source code for the models are not included in the repository.
+Generated code is not included in the repository and must be generated.

+#### Model code
-To generate the code, open the `assignment6_model/model/assignment6_model.genmodel` file, right click on the top-level element and select "Generate Model Code".
+Model code is generated via the coresponding .genmodel file.
+To generate the code, open the .genmodel, right click the top-level element and select "Generate Model Code".
+This is should be done for:
+  - `assignment6_model/model/assignment6_model.genmodel`
+  - `assignment6_requirement_model/model/req_spec.genmodel`

+#### Xtext code
+Xtext generates code as the .mwe2 file is run.
+This is done by right clicking the file and selecting "Run As" -> "MWE2 Workflow".
+This should be done for:
+  - `/assignment6_configurator_DSL/src/org/xtext/example/assignment6/GenerateConfiguratorDSL.mwe2`